Space Ranger2.0 (latest), printed on 03/24/2023

 This number will always be one (1) in the current Space Ranger output.

 The following tags are also present on reads that mapped to the genome and overlapped an exon by at least one base pair.
 Reads aligned to the transcriptome across exon junctions in the genome have a large gap in its CIGAR string, such as 35M225N64M.
 A read may align to multiple transcripts and genes, but it is only considered confidently mapped to the transcriptome if it mapped to a single gene.
+Note that the BAM files contain all UMIs, including those mapped to barcodes outside of tissue, unlike the filtered matrices.
 Space Ranger modifies MAPQ values; see the MM tag below.

 |Z||Present in reads aligned to the same strand as the transcripts in this semicolon-separated list that are compatible with this alignment.
 Transcripts are specified with the |